 Our Jamestown Family Health Clinic provides primary medical services to Tribal citizens and Non-tribal community members seeking quality healthcare.
 We are organized to offer a team-based approach; providing comprehensive, high-quality health care for our patients and our patients families.

-We are accepting applications for full-time, part-time, and on-call Family Practice Physicians to join our team.
+We are accepting applications for full-time and per diem Family Practice Physicians to join our team.
 This position provides comprehensive medical services in an outpatient clinic setting including chronic disease management, diagnosis and treatment of acute illness and injury, preventive medicine, and related patient education and counseling.

 Why work for Jamestown S'Klallam Tribe?